• About

 The Indian Tribal

-A Dongria Shawl On Display (Pic -Deepanwita Gita Niyogi)
+A Dongria Shawl On Display (Pic -DKDA)

 The GI tag remains a subject of debate.
 Gobardhan Wadaka believes it will prove beneficial in the long run by making the product popular and increasing sales.
 Anuradha agrees that the visibility is a positive—noting that even if people don’t buy, they now recognize the shawl as a prestigious GI-tagged product—but she remains vigilant against the “downside” of market-driven distortion.